Beyond the beta integral method: transformation formulas for hypergeometric functions via Meijer's G function: function integral method: results

 where $-E\in\N$.
-We will prove that this formula remains true if the series on the left converges while the series on the right terminates.
+We will prove that this formula remains true if the series on the left hand side converges, while the series on the right hand side terminates.
 The proof is by an application of Carlson's theorem \cite[p.40]{Bailey}.
-Indeed, writing $E=-n-z$, $n\in\N$, we have proved the above identity for $z=0,1,2,\ldots$ Next, assume that the parameters are restricted o that the series ${}_7F_{6}$ on the left hand side obtained by deleting the parameters containing $E$ is convergent, i.e
+Indeed, writing $E=-n-z$, $n\in\N$, we have proved the above identity for $z=0,1,2,\ldots$ Next, assume that the parameters are restricted so that the ${}_7F_{6}$ series obtained on the left hand side by deleting the parameters containing $E$ is convergent, i.e

 The terms containing $E$ take the form